-- 4.4.
-The Full Algorithm.
-To conclude, the energy derivatives from Section 3 can be computed using a combination of the Fast Sweeping Method [69] and a generalized Voronoi integration algorithm [44].
+4.4.
+The full algorithm.
+To conclude, the energy derivatives from section 3 can be computed using a combination of the FSM [69] and a generalized Voronoi integration algorithm [44].
 These derivatives are used by L-BFGS to iteratively compute search directions that efficiently locate optimal arrangements.
+We summarize the full algorithm in the supplementary material, where we also present some results on convergence and CPU times.

-We present the full algorithm in Appendix B. - 5.
-Results for Shapes in 2D and 3D.
-Here we present some results of our algorithm for certain rigid shapes in 2D and 3D.
-In all cases the density $\rho$ is taken to be constant.
-We choose to focus on the case p=2 for direct comparison with existing results on CVTs.
-L-BFGS was run with parameter M=6, stopping criterion $|\nabla F| \leq 5 \times 10^{-4}$ and the Moré-Thuente line search [52].
+5. Results for shapes in two and three dimensions.
+Here we present some results of our algorithm for certain rigid shapes in two and three dimensions.
+In all cases the density ρ is taken to be constant (see the supplementary material for examples with nonuniform densities).
+We choose to focus on the case p = 2 for direct comparison with existing results on CVTs.
+L-BFGS was run with parameter M = 6, stopping criterion $|\nabla F| \leq 5 \times 10^{-4}$, and the Moré-Thuente line search [52].
 As we shall see, this stopping criterion is readily achieved with only a few quasi-Newton iterations, typically anywhere between 10 and 30.
-In each iteration, the energy and energy derivatives were calculated using the integration algorithm in Section 4.2 with uniform grid size, typically $h=\frac{1}{151}$ for 2D.
+In each iteration, the energy and energy derivatives were calculated using the integration algorithm in section 4.2 with uniform grid size, typically $h = \frac{1}{151}$ for two dimensions.
 We present examples for shapes with explicit distance functions (line segments, circles, spheres).
 Then we present examples of general shapes for which a distance function must be computed via the solution to the eikonal equation (3.6).
-In all the 2D depictions, the minimum distance function to the shapes is shown in grayscale in the background to illustrate the Voronoi regions.
-We start with a simple test simulation for points. - 5.1.
-A Test Case: CVT of Points.
-For point generators, an optimal self-assembly corresponds to a centroidal Voronoi tessellation (CVT).
-In this case, it is straightforward to generate the polygonal Voronoi regions (the Voronoi tessellation) and there are many algorithms to compute CVTs.
-Whereas the computational framework (the eikonal solver of Section 4.1 and the integration algorithm of Section 4.2) is not needed for point generators, this setting provides for a good test case of our method.
+In all the two-dimensional depictions, the minimum distance function to the shapes is shown in grayscale in the background to illustrate the Voronoi regions.
+We start with a simple test simulation for points.

+5.1.
+A test case: CVT of points.
+For point generators, an optimal selfassembly corresponds to a CVT.
+In this case, it is straightforward to generate the polygonal Voronoi regions (the Voronoi tessellation), and there are many algorithms2 to compute CVTs.
+Whereas the computational framework (the eikonal solver of section 4.1 and the integration algorithm of section 4.2) is not needed for point generators, this setting provides a good test case for our method.
 In Figure 5.1, we run our algorithm on an initial configuration of points in the unit square and present our resulting self-assembled configuration together with the centroids of their associated Voronoi regions.
-The overlap is certainly convincing and indeed the average distance of these points from the associated centroids is $6.50 \times 10^{-4}$ with a standard deviation of $2.73 \times 10^{-4}$ .
+The average distance of these points from the actual Voronoi centroids is 6.50×10^{-4} with a standard deviation of 2.73×10^{-4} .

-&lt;sup>2These range from direct quasi-Newton minimization of the arrangement energy (there called the CVT energy), the elegant Lloyd's method (discussed and generalized in Section 6), to probabilistic algorithms, such as MacQueen's sampling method [49], and later accelerated and parallel versions [38].
+2These range from direct quasi-Newton minimization of the arrangement energy (there called the CVT energy), the elegant Lloyd's method (discussed and generalized in section 6), to probabilistic algorithms, such as MacQueen's sampling method [49], and later accelerated and parallel versions [38].
 See also [19, 21, 26, 40, 41, 46, 60, 65].

-Fig. 5.1: Left: Initial configuration of points.
-Right: Comparison of the final converged self-assembly of point generators after 16 L-BFGS iterations (black dots) with the centroids of the associated Voronoi regions (gray crosses).
-Note the picture shows a close match.
+FIG. 5.1.
+Left: Initial configuration of points.
+Right: Comparison of the final converged selfassembly of point generators after 16 L-BFGS iterations (black dots) with the centroids of the associated Voronoi regions (gray crosses).